10 Questions to Ask When Choosing a Temperature Controller

 Temperature Controllers: A Quick Review

 First things first, let’s take a closer look at the basic types and functions of a temperature controller.
-Generally speaking, temperature controllers are used in applications that require temperature to be regulated at a target temperature, also known as setpoint.
+Generally speaking, temperature controllers are used in applications that require temperature to be regulated at a specific target, also known as setpoint.
 When the sensed temperature becomes higher or lower than the setpoint, temperature controllers send an output signal to turn on the necessary heating or cooling elements being used in the application, which then regulate the temperature back to the desired setpoint.

-Temperature controllers can be divided into two types: closed loop and open loop.
-You can read more about each type in our Temperature Controller Basics Handbook, but for the purpose of this general overview, open loop controllers apply to continuous heating/cooling, and closed loop controllers are used for a setpoint that is constantly being measured and then adjusted to maintain a setpoint.
+Temperature controllers can be divided into two types: closed-loop and open-loop.
+You can read more about each type in our Temperature Controller Basics Handbook, but for the purpose of this general overview, open-loop controllers apply to continuous heating/cooling, and closed-loop controllers are used for a setpoint that is constantly being measured and then adjusted to maintain a setpoint.

 10 Questions to Ask When Choosing a Temperature Controller